hyperbrew/bolt-cep/README.md

 Update your CEP build and package settings in `cep.config.ts` safely typed

-Start building your app in `src/js/main/index.tsx`
+Start building your app in `src/js/main/index(.tsx or .vue or .svelte)`

 Write ExtendScript code in `src/jsx/main.ts`